 - Sickle-cell anemia

-Although Mississippi law has decriminalized possession of small amounts of weed, the state issues harsh penalties beyond that.
+Although Mississippi law has decriminalized possession of small amounts of marijuana, the state issues harsh penalties beyond that.
 When caught with under 30 grams of cannabis, a second offense is a misdemeanor and results in up to 60 days in prison.
 A third offense could see you spend up to six months in jail.

 If you have over 30 grams of marijuana, it is a felony crime with a jail term of up to three years.
 It doesn’t matter if it is your first offense.
 The difference between having 30 and 31 grams of weed on your person in Mississippi is profound!
 Once caught with 250+ grams, you could receive a prison term of eight years.